Spring family photography tips, hints + inspiration

 Creating Spring tones in more urban spaces

-Over 2017 I plan to embrace local urban spaces more and here clothing colour choices can really affect the overall feel of a shot.
+Over the next year I plan to embrace local urban spaces more and here clothing colour choices can really affect the overall feel of a shot.
 Below are a few images taken during a recent 1-2-1 mentoring session and you can see how the pastel palette works really well with the white washed and coloured houses.
 The aqua green colour the little girl was dressed in also popped really well against the red letter box.

 Editing challenges specific to Spring photography